 \subsection{Protocol}

-Besides assessing the scalability of our CEGAR implementation, we aimed at benchmarking it with different variants of refinements and candidate generation, and in the case of reprogramming, with already existing approaches.
+Besides assessing the scalability of our CEGAR implementation, we aimed at benchmarking it with different variants of $\raff$ and $\under$, and in the case of reprogramming, with already existing approaches.
 Moreover, we aimed at evaluating generic QBF solvers, such as \textsc{CAQE}~\cite{rabe2015caqe} or \textsc{DepQBF}~\cite{lonsing2017depqbf}, for tackling our 3-QBF problems, for which we devised a standard quantified conjunctive normal form encoding (Appendix~\ref{app:qbf}).
 However, it turned out that they failed to scale for the vast majority of our instances.

 \paragraph{Marker reprogramming problem.} The inputs were the BNs and their associated markers, together with the maximum size of perturbations (parameter $k$).
 Only subset-minimal perturbations were considered, using the adequate solving mode of \textsc{clingo}.
-Moreover, we denied perturbations involving nodes being part of the marker, as well as nodes declared as uncontrollable in the Moon dataset.
+Moreover, we denied perturbations involving components of the markers, and those declared as uncontrollable in the Moon dataset.
 In the case the instance is satisfiable, we analyzed both the time for computing the first solution, and the time to exhaust the full set of subset-minimal solutions.
-We compared several implementations: \begin{itemize} \item Enumeration and filtering: the enumeration is performed by increasing size in order to obtain only subset-minimal solutions.
+For the reprogramming scenario, we compared several methods: \begin{itemize} \item Enumeration and filtering: the enumeration is performed by increasing size in order to obtain only subset-minimal solutions.
 The filtering is performed using $\contr$.
-This approach somehow corresponds to the most basic CEGAR implementation without any counter-example generalization ($\raff^0 = \neg \vv P$). \item Complementary: the method of~\cite{pauleve2022marker} based on enumerating perturbations that fail the reprogramming and subtract them from $\mathbb M^{\leq k}$ (Sect.~\ref{sec:rep}). \item CEGAR-2: our implementation of Algorithm~\ref{alg:cegarR}. \item CEGAR-1: is the approach presented in Algorithm~\ref{alg:cegarR} with the difference that a weaker refinement, imposing only that counter-examples are not part of minimal trap spaces, but without imposing they contain a trap space matching with the marker:\\ $\raff^1(\vv{x})\;= \exists y\in\B^n : TS_{f/P}(y)\varsubsetneq TS_{f/P}(\vv{x})\enspace$ (here it is not imposed that the trap space matches the marker). \end{itemize}
+This approach somehow corresponds to the most basic CEGAR implementation without any counter-example generalization ($\raff$ is $P \not = \vv P$). \item Complementary: the method of~\cite{pauleve2022marker} based on enumerating perturbations that fail the reprogramming and subtract them from $\mathbb M^{\leq k}$ (Sect.~\ref{sec:rep}). \item CEGAR-2: our implementation of Algorithm~\ref{alg:cegarR}. \item CEGAR-1: is the approach presented in Algorithm~\ref{alg:cegarR} with the difference that a weaker refinement, imposing only that counter-examples are not part of minimal trap spaces, is used, \ie, $\raff(\vv{x})\;= \exists y\in\B^n : TS_{f/P}(y)\varsubsetneq TS_{f/P}(\vv{x})\enspace$ (here it is not imposed that the trap space matches the marker). \end{itemize}

 The aim was therefore to investigate the scalability of the approach and the importance of the various constraints added in CEGAR-1 and CEGAR-2, and compare them to the current state of the art.